The Magician's Nephew: Plot summary

 Digory finds himself transported to a sleepy woodland with an almost narcotic effect; he finds Polly nearby.
 The woodland is filled with pools.
 Digory and Polly surmise that the wood is not really a proper world at all but a "Wood between the Worlds", similar to the attic that links their houses back in England, and that each pool leads to a separate universe.
 They decide to explore a different world before returning to England, and jump into one of the nearby pools.
 They then find themselves in a desolate abandoned city of the ancient world of Charn.
 Inside the ruined palace, they discover statues of Charn's former kings and queens, which degenerate from the fair and wise to the unhappy and cruel.
 They find a bell with a hammer and an inscription inviting the finder to strike the bell.

 Despite protests from Polly, Digory rings the bell.
 This awakens the last of the statues, a witch queen named Jadis, who—to avoid defeat in battle—had deliberately killed every living thing in Charn by speaking the "Deplorable Word".
 As the only survivor left in her world, she placed herself in an enchanted sleep that would only be broken by someone ringing the bell.

 The children recognise Jadis as evil and attempt to flee, but she follows them back to England by clinging to them as they clutch their rings.
 In England, she discovers that her magical powers do not work, although she retains her superhuman strength.
 Dismissing Uncle Andrew as a poor magician, she enslaves him and orders him to fetch her a "chariot"—a hansom cab—so she can set about conquering Earth.
-They leave, and she attracts attention by robbing a jewellery store in London.
+They leave, and she attracts attention by robbing a jeweller's shop in London.
 The police chase after her cab, until she crashes at the foot of the Kirke house.
 Jadis breaks off and tears an iron rod from a nearby lamp-post, using it to fight off police and onlookers when they mock her.